 noted that all buildings or structures, whether they require a permit or not, must

-comply with the Marine Recreational (MR) Zone as far as structures permitted and
+comply with the Salmon Beach (SB) Zone as far as structures permitted and

 the following setback requirements; 20 foot setback from the front and rear yards and

 10 foot setback from the side yard.
 The only exception is for a common services